MShazim/Background-Generator/README.md

 # Background Generator

 This is a Simple Background Gradient Generator.
 Try some Amazing Colour Gradients for your next background :star2:

-You can try out the Background Gradient Generator by visiting the [demo page](https://example.com/demo) and experiment with different gradient combinations to see the results in real time.
+You can try out the Background Gradient Generator by visiting the [Background Generator](https://mshazim.github.io/Background-Generator/) and experiment with different gradient combinations to see the results in real time.

 ## Features